 The San Juan Mountains of Southwestern Colorado contain some of the highest peaks in the Rocky Mountains.
-Picturesque off-road trails lead into the alpine tundra and snow-capped 13,000 to 14,000 ft peaks that surround the area.
-July is peak time in the San Juans for wildflowers—Colorado columbine, lupine, fire weed, Indian paint brush—and these will provide compelling accent to clear streams, rolling meadows, and rugged mountain peaks.
+Picturesque off-road trails lead into the alpine tundra and snow-capped 13,000 to 14,000 ft mountains surrounding the area.
+July is peak time in the San Juans for wildflowers—Colorado columbine, lupine, fireweed, Indian paintbrush—and these will provide a compelling accent to clear streams, rolling meadows, and rugged mountain peaks.
 We will use all-access 4WD jeeps to get where we want to go, but you’ll also need to bring your hiking boots!
-Short scenic hikes will take us to some of the lesser-known meadows and views.
+Short scenic hikes will take us to some lesser-known meadows and views.
 We will also photograph historic mining villages and abandoned structures.
-All of this makes for great subject matter during the day, and if the skies are clear we will photograph at night as well.
+All of this makes for excellent subject matter during the day, and if the skies are clear, we will also photograph at night.

-We will make sure everyone has a safe, enriching, and fun learning experience.
+We will ensure everyone has a safe, enriching, and fun learning experience.
 Special techniques we will cover include focus stacking, shutter speed blending, and lighting scenes at night.
-Mornings, late afternoons, and nights will find us out in the field.
-During the day, back in town, we will hold image reviews and we will learn new post-processing skills while working on the images we have captured.
+Mornings, late afternoons, and nights will find us in the field.
+During the day, back in town, we will hold image reviews and learn new post-processing skills while working on the images we have captured.

-We will be staying in the historic Imperial Grand Hotel that was constructed in 1883 in the lively mountain town of Silverton, Colorado.
+We will be staying in the historic Imperial Grand Hotel, constructed in 1883, in the lively mountain town of Silverton, Colorado.
 Silverton is located in Southwestern Colorado.
-At over 9,300 feet above sea level, it is an outdoors lover’s paradise.
-Surrounded by mountain peaks and located on the Million Dollar Highway, it is always bustling with adventurers and thrill-seekers.
+It is an outdoors lover’s paradise over 9,300 feet above sea level.
+Surrounded by mountain peaks and situated on the Million Dollar Highway, it is always bustling with adventurers and thrill-seekers.

-For two of the nights we’ll be staying at our outfitted camp in the high alpine setting at 11,800 feet.
-The camp is fully outfitted, including stand up tents, cots, sleeping bags, blankets, and hot meals.
+We’ll stay at our outfitted camp in the high alpine setting at 11,800 feet for two nights.
+The camp is fully-outfitted, including stand-up tents, cots, sleeping bags, blankets, and hot meals.

 This workshop requires that you are capable of reaching an altitude of over 12,000 feet.
-We will be camping in tents at this altitude, so it’s best that you spend a night or two acclimating in Colorado somewhere at an altitude of 7-8,000 feet prior to the begining of the workshop.
-Please contact us for some ideas of where to visit prior to the workshop.
+We will be camping in tents at this altitude, so you should spend a night or two acclimating in Colorado somewhere at an altitude of 7-8,000 feet before the beginning of the workshop.
+Please get in touch with us for ideas of where to visit before the workshop.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-July 15, 2023: Meet at 2:00 PM inside the Imperial Grand Hotel in Silverton, Colorado.
-We’ll be having an early dinner tonight where you’ll be briefed on how to prepare for our first evening shoot.
-We will leave Silverton and head up the canyon in search of wildflowers and high mountain peaks.
+July 1–4, 2024: Meet at 3:00 PM inside the Grand Imperial Hotel in Silverton, Colorado.
+We’ll have an early dinner tonight, where we’ll brief you on how to prepare for our first evening shoot.
+We will leave Silverton and head up the canyon searching for wildflowers and high mountain peaks.
 If the weather cooperates, we will stay out late and shoot into the night—this time of year is ideal for capturing the galactic center of the Milky Way!

-If you’re flying into Durango, please contact us regarding an available shuttle service, or consider taking the Durango Silverton Railroad.
+If you’re flying into Durango, please contact us regarding available shuttle service or consider taking the Durango Silverton Railroad.

-July 18–19, 2023: After returning from our alpine camp, we’ll enjoy the comfortable Imperial Grand Hotel, in Silverton.
+July 6, 2024: After returning from our alpine camp, we’ll enjoy the comfortable Grand Imperial Hotel in Silverton.
 We’ll have time to post-process our images of the Rocky Mountains.
-After some time spent reviewing and processing, we’ll have time in the afternoon and evening to photograph again.
-We’ll load up in the jeeps and head up into the mountains.
+After some time spent reviewing and processing, and if conditions are good, we’ll photograph late light and possibly more stars.

-July 20, 2023: After breakfast, we will have a last image review session to enjoy the amazing images we captured throughout the week.
-The workshop concludes at noon, after which you are free to make your way back to local airports and home.
-We will help you arrange a ride, just let us know.
+July 7, 2024: After breakfast, we will have a last image review session to enjoy the fantastic images we captured throughout the week.
+The workshop concludes at noon, after which you can return to local airports and home.
+We will help you arrange a ride.
+Just let us know.

 Camping in a high alpine location

-You will be staying in the historic town of Silverton Colorado for several nights.
-But, you will also be spending two nights up at 11,800 feet in elevation in tents.
+You will stay in the historic town of Silverton, Colorado, for several nights.
+But you will also spend two nights in tents at 11,800 feet.
 The camp is fully outfitted with tents, cots, pads, and sleeping bags.
-You will be sharing a tent with another person, but the tents are large enough to stand up in and have sufficient space for two cots.
-There is a gear vestibule that makes a nice porch as well.
+You will share a tent with another person, but the tents are large enough to stand in and have sufficient space for two cots.
+There is a gear vestibule that makes a lovely porch as well.
 It's best to be prepared for this altitude.
-If you do not know about how you handle the altitude, and even if you do, it's best to arrive in Durango a few days early and spend some time at 8,000 feet.
-There are plenty of places to visit in this area and we are more than happy to recommend some sights to see.
+If you do not know how you handle the altitude, or even if you do, it's best to arrive in Durango a few days early and spend some time at 8,000 feet.
+There are plenty of places to visit in this area, and we are more than happy to recommend some sights.

-Moderate: You should be able to do short walks in alpine country at elevation up to 13,000 feet
+Moderate: You should be able to do short hikes up to two miles in an alpine environment at elevations up to 13,000 feet.

 What to Bring